liquidinvestigations/cluster/docs/Docker-Installation.md

 ```

 You need to provide `cluster.ini` (there is one in `examples/`) and UID/GIDs
 for the user that's running the container.
-Of course, the user needs to be in
+Of course, the user (which should
+be different from root) needs to be in the `docker` group, and the GID of that
-the `docker` group, and the GID of that group should be set as the env `DOCKERGROUPID`.
+group should be set as the env `DOCKERGROUPID`.

 The volume path `./var` has to be the same both inside and outside the Docker
 container.
 This is because both Nomad running inside the container and the